 Even though the primary focus of this website is to direct you to outdoor recreation sites located in the Hill Country, we realize that there will be times when you prefer to leave the tent at home and rent a room for the weekend.
-In an effort to assist you in finding a place to stay, we have made available summaries for over 500 locations where you can find a bed and breakfast, cabin, cottage, inn or a lodge.
-We have only provided a few details about the places to stay because we (and for that matter, nobody) has stayed at all 500 locations.
-Rest assured, however, that we have not included on our database any chain hotels, highway access road motels or anything similar to those places.
+In an effort to assist you in finding a place to stay, we have provided summaries for over 500 locations where you can find a bed and breakfast, cabin, cottage, inn, lake house or a lodge.
+We have not included any chain hotels, highway access road motels or anything similar to those horrible places.
 In fact, we have limited the lodgings we have listed to those that are unique and, for the most part, privately owned.

 Because our primary focus is not on accommodations, you will have to go to the lodgings’ websites to get more specific details about the rooms.
 In other words, don’t expect the information we have provided to tell you whether the cabin has a claw foot tub, whether there is a TV or DVD player onsite, or whether you have to bring your own sheets and towels to the cabin.
 Instead, we have focused on providing information such as: (1) how many bedrooms there are; (2) whether a bed and breakfast room has a private bath; (3) how many acres there are on the property if it is in a remote area; (4) whether there is a pool or hot tub onsite; (5) whether the room has a fireplace; and (6) whether there are decks, covered porches or screened porches onsite.
 In keeping with the general purpose of this Outdoor Guide, we also have provided information regarding whether the properties are located on a river or lake, and whether they offer swimming, fishing, wildlife viewing, hiking or other related outdoor activities onsite or nearby.